theanarchitects/arch-katas/README.md

 #### Display Rotation:

 The monitoring screen should display each patient’s vital signs, rotating between patients every 5 seconds.
+When an alert is received, the monitoring screen should switch to that patient.

 #### Patient Limit:

 The system should support a maximum of 20 patients per nurse's station.

+#### Deployment:

+Deploy as an on-premises solution with a maximum of 500 patients per installation.

 #### Data Storage: